VinceZK/Portal/docs/README.md

 But before touching the updating flow, one thing must be done first is the switch between edit mode and display mode.
 If you think it is a piece of cake, well, I would argue a lot.
-Usually, in those CRUD demos you won’t see the edit/display switch feature.
+Usually, in those CRUD demos you won’t see the edit/display switch.
 This is because those demos will never be used in productive.
 As I said, a CRUD App is used by multiple concurrency users.
 Differentiating the edit and display mode helps to understand